*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

 By the mid-1800s, the Cite de Carcassonne had fallen into such a state of disrepair that it was nearly demolished by the French government.
-Luckily, several locals campaigned to save and restore the complex.
+Luckily, several locals campaigned to save and restore the remnants of the ancient city.

 How do you enter the Cite de Carcassonne?

-This can actually be a bit confusing since the outer perimeter of the Cite de Carcassonne extends for over 3 km, encircling the medieval city and preventing access – exactly as it was designed to do, but it means you have limited options for where to enter.
+This can actually be a bit confusing since the outer perimeter of the Cite de Carcassonne extends for over 3 km, encircling the fortified town and preventing access.
+This is exactly as it was designed to do, but it means you have limited options for where to enter.

-Porte Saint-Nazaire – Saint-Nazaire Gate to the south
+Porte Saint-Nazaire – Saint-Nazaire Gate to the south, and

 Of these, only two are main entrances: Porte Narbonnaise to the east and Porte d’Aude to the west.